 Figure 1: The map of the study area in Ibadan

-In Nigeria there are three forms of informal transport, the mini buses of 15-18 passenger capacity, tricycles and motor cycles.
-However, this study focuses on the perception of users of the mini bus (Danfor) informal transport services.
+In Nigeria there are three forms of informal transport, the minibuses of 15-18 passenger capacity, tricycles and motorcycles.
+However, this study focuses on the perception of users of the minibus (Danfo) informal transport services.

 This paper is structured as follows: first, a literature review is carried out to characterise informal public transport services more generally, and an assessment review of the quality of service of public transport.
 Then, the methods section documents how a multi-criteria evaluation model is developed for this study.
 Following this, key results from the analysis are presented around key themes emerging from the study.
 The paper concludes by highlighting: (1) how the findings from the study have wider implications for re-examining informal public transport in other contexts; and (2) that the multi-criteria evaluation model developed in this paper is an important contribution to current approaches in assessing the quality of service in informal public transport.